cfelton/gizflo/README.md

 flo.run()
 ```

-A *port* is the signal in the top-level HDL module and
+A *port* is the signal in the top-level HDL module and a *pin* is
-a *pin* is the physical pin on a device.
-A board definition
+the physical pin on a device.
+A board definition contains the
-contains the default port names, if the HDL module port
+default port names, if the HDL module port names match the default
-names match the default port names the module to board
+port names the names are matched.
-will be matched by name.
 If the port names do not match
-the default board definition port names the ports can manually
-be added or renamed (added if the pin is known renamed if
+the ports can manually be added, linked, or renamed (added if the
-the default port name is known).
+pin is known, linked if the default port name is known, or renamed
+if conflicts exist).

 <!-- @todo: -->
-Currently ports will only be matched by name, the
+Currently ports will only be matched by name, the goal of this
-goal of this functionality is to find a match for every
+functionality is to find a match for every port in the top-level,
+this feature needs to be extended to find a best match if the
-port in the top-level.
-In some scenarios this will not be
+names do not match.
+In some scenarios this will not be possible,
-possible, example if the
-top-level has too many ports, obviously they will not be
+example if the top-level has too many ports, obviously they will
-matched with a board port definition.
+not be matched with a board port definition.
 Even if the port
-names do not match future functionality will find an
+names do not match future functionality will find an appropriate
-appropriate match.
-This allows quick prototyping and
-analysis of designs.
+match.
+This allows quick prototyping and analysis of designs.

 Bootstrap